Council tax discounts

 Care Leavers Discount

 For the purposes of this discount a care leaver is a young person who left care as a result of reaching 18 years of age.
+A single occupier can get a full one hundred percent discount and if they are living in a household, the liable person could get a twenty five percent discount.

 For those aged 18 to 20, the discount is awarded based on information from the Council’s Leaving Care Team.
 Those who wish to apply should contact their Social Worker who will then advise the Council Tax department as appropriate.